 To find out if you may be entitled to compensation after an auto accident, contact Greg Monforton & Partners to schedule a free, no obligation consultation.
-Our Chatham-Kent car accident lawyers have obtained more than $150 million in verdicts and settlements for our clients.
+Our Chatham-Kent car accident lawyers have obtained $300 million in verdicts and settlements for our clients.
 We understand how to accurately estimate the value of your claim and will help you seek the maximum amount of compensation you can receive.

 Complete a Free Case Evaluation form to get started today.

 Proving Negligence in a Car Accident Claim

 In Ontario, victims of negligence have the burden of proof to show their injuries were caused by a breach of duty of care.
 This means in order to obtain compensation after a car accident, you must prove the collision was caused by the at-fault party’s negligence.

 Your Chatham-Kent car accident lawyer will thoroughly investigate your claim to prove your injuries were caused by the other driver’s negligence.
 However, there are several factors that must be present in your claim to prove negligence.
 This includes: